-Smartsheet is a spreadsheet-style project management solution for businesses managing multiple projects with dozens of moving parts at any given time.
-It helps companies of all shapes and sizes manage workflows and improve collaboration efforts from a single platform.
-With that said, it’s not beginner-friendly and it doesn’t have the familiar Kanban view and project management style we’ve all come to love.
-But that doesn’t mean it isn’t a good fit for you and your team.
-Should you use it?
-Let’s find out.
+Smartsheet is a spreadsheet-style project management solution for businesses managing multiple projects with dozens of moving parts.
+It helps companies of all sizes manage workflows and improve collaboration.
+It’s not as easy to use as we’d like and doesn’t have the familiar Kanban view of project management we’ve all come to love.
+But that doesn’t mean it’s not a good fit for you and your team.

 Compare Smartsheet to the Best Project Management Software

 At its core, Smartsheet is a spreadsheet tool on steroids.
 It’s a great option if you’re comfortable using spreadsheets to manage your projects but feel limited by traditional spreadsheet software like Google Sheets and Excel.